billsacks/prototypes-clm-polymorphism_with_different_interfaces/README.md

 they require?
 I cannot see a straightforward way to do this using polymorphism.
 These prototypes explore some alternatives.

+Note that I'm really thinking about the case where each implementation has some data that are specific to that implementation.
+That is the case where I think it really makes sense to use object orientation & polymorphism, as opposed to a purely procedural solution.
+However, this example does not actually illustrate that case.
+So imagine that each of the two fire implementations has some of its own, private data.

 I am most inclined towards Option #1, Option #2 or Option #5.
 These are the three I provide examples for.
 I am including other options here for completeness, but right now I feel that the downsides of the other options